Updated: May 05, 2023

-While you might be able to find work as a mechanical engineer anywhere (there are even remote, work-from-home opportunities), there tend to be more mechanical engineers in certain states.
+While you might be able to find work as a mechanical engineer anywhere, there tend to be more mechanical engineers in certain states.

-If you're looking for the best pay, the metropolitan areas with the highest annual mean wages in May 2018 were:
+If you're looking for the best pay, the metropolitan areas with the highest annual mean wages as of May 2021 were:

 However, higher pay can also come with more competition.
-For example, there are only 250 mechanical engineers in Anchorage, Alaska and only 80 in Tyler, Texas.
+For example, there are only about 400 mechanical engineers in Baton Rouge, Louisiana as of May 2021.

-The BLS also found the median pay (the middle point, not the average) for mechanical engineers was $87,370 in 2018.
+As of May 2021, the BLS also found the median pay for mechanical engineers was approximately $95,000.
 The pay can vary depending on your industry, though.

-For example, the median annual pay for mechanical engineers in machinery manufacturing was $80,310, while those working in scientific research and development services earned $99,870.
+For example, the median annual pay for mechanical engineers in machinery manufacturing was about $88,000, while those working in scientific research and development services earned approximately $114,000.

-There is a positive outlook for mechanical engineers in general, and as of 2016, there were 288,800 mechanical engineering jobs in the United States.
-The BLS estimates that the job numbers will grow 9 percent between 2016 and 2026, which is 2 percent higher than the expected growth for all occupations.
+The job outlook for mechanical engineers is a bit slow compared to other occupations.
+As of 2021, there were about 285,000 mechanical engineering jobs in the United States.
+The BLS estimates that the job numbers will grow 2% between 2021 and 2031, which is slower than the average for all engineers and all other occupations.